 Rhode Island’s two regulated sports betting operators, Twin River and Tiverton Casino, recorded a combined book revenue of $2.15m in June.
 Presently, that is a record high for the Ocean state.
 As a matter of fact, the total sports betting profit for the fiscal year is nearly $6.9 million.
 Rhode Island became the eighth state to offer sports betting in 2018, months after the Supreme Court struck down PASPA.

-Rhode Island Problems include deal with IGT
+Rhode Island Problems Include Deal with IGT

 To begin with, the agreement would start in 2023.
-Through IGT’s $6.4 billion merger with Rhode Island-based GTech Holdings in 2015, the company already controls 84 percent of the slot floors at the Twin River and Tiverton casinos.
+Through IGT’s $6.4 billion mergers with Rhode Island-based GTech Holdings in 2015, the company already controls 84 percent of the slot floors at the Twin River and Tiverton casinos.
 Scientific Games has 12 percent of the remaining slot space, and Everi Holdings has the other 4 percent.
 In fact, Governor Raimondo and top lawmakers announced they had reached a tentative deal with IGT to extend its Lottery contract.
 In exchange, the company will keep 1,100 workers in the state employed.
-Although this is true, a major concern is a monopoly of gaming machines by IGT.
-Besides, there would be an absence popular brands found in other casinos across New England and the country by Aristocrat, Konami and IT.
+Although this is true, a major concern is the monopoly of gaming machines by IGT.
+Besides, there would be an absence of popular brands found in other casinos across New England and the country by Aristocrat, Konami, and IT.

 Related Post – Rhode Island Casino Specs and History